Lucky Bastard (2013 film): Plot

 The film opens with police investigating a crime scene littered with bodies.
 It then cuts to a week prior, where Casey (Catherine Annette) is being interviewed for a potential porn shoot with Devin (Clint Brink) and Josh (Lee Kholafai).
 She's assaulted and despite the attempts of fellow porn star Ashley Saint (Betsy Rue), the two women are overpowered.
 The men seem intent on raping both women, but a minor accident causes the actors to fall out of character and reveal that the entire scene is a setup.
 Ashley is later approached by Mike (Don McManus), who requests that she make a segment for the website "Lucky Bastard", which will show random men getting the chance to have sex with a porn star.
 Although initially against the idea, Ashley is reluctantly persuaded after she is shown a video of a shy and unassuming man named Dave (Jay Paulson).

 Despite Mike's initial reassurances, the shoot is off to a disastrous start as Mike scolds Dave for wearing the wrong clothing and Dave himself is reluctant to participate in filming that doesn't include sex.
 The crew eventually does skip to the sexual content, only to be thrown out of a restaurant.
 While Mike is off trying to settle things with the restaurant, Dave approaches Ashley for a date outside of the shoot, also revealing that he knows a lot of personal information about her.
 This unsettles Ashley, who grows worried that Dave might be a stalker.
 Dave apologizes and the shoot continues to progress.

 As they cannot film at the restaurant, the crew goes to a house previously used for a reality show and as such, has cameras in every room.
 However things go awry again when Dave prematurely ejaculates before the scene can be filmed and ends up accidentally assaulting Ashley, who storms off.
 Mike follows Ashley and apologizes, saying that he will send Dave home.
 The dismissal does not sit well with Dave, who demands that he be given the footage.
 Mike refuses and taunts him that it will be put on the "Lucky Bastard" website.
 Dave leaves and Mike recruits a more reliable porn actor to take his place.
 All of this causes Dave to snap, and he infiltrates the house kills each crew member until only he and Ashley remain.
-She manages to persuade him into sparing her by offering to have sex with him, but she overpowers him, grabs his gun and shoots Dave in the head.
-She then turns off the cameras.
+She manages to persuade him into sparing her by offering to have sex with him, but she then overpowers him, grabs his gun and shoots Dave in the head.
+The viewer is left to wonder whether the events of the movie truly transpired, or if it was all an act for the cameras.